-The tested and reported configuration is composed of those hardware and software components that are employed in the performance test and whose cost and performance are described by the benchmark metrics.
-Specifically, the SUT consists of (See Figure 2):
+The SUT is composed of those software and hardware components that are employed in the performance test and whose performance and cost are described by the benchmark metrics.
+See Figure 2.
+Specifically, the SUT consists of:

-- Devices, for example compute devices and/or data storage devices, including hardware and software components, - Any hardware and software devices of all networks required to connect and support the SUT systems, - Each compute device includes a benchmark specific software layer, the benchmark implementation, and other commercially available software products, and - One benchmark specific driver, the benchmark driver.
-The driver may reside on one of the compute devices or on a separate system.
-In case the driver resides on a separate compute device, this device is part of the SUT.
+- Devices, for example compute devices and/or data storage devices, including hardware and software components, - Any hardware and software devices of all networks required to connect and support the SUT systems, - Each compute device includes a benchmark specific software layer, the benchmark implementation, and other commercially available software products,

+The benchmark driver(s) may reside on one of the compute devices or on a separate system.
+In case the driver resides on a separate compute device, this device is not considered as part of the SUT.

 Comment: Except for the benchmark implementation and the benchmark driver, all SUT components must be commercially available software or hardware products.

-Figure 2 System Under Test (SUT)
+Figure 2: System Under Test (SUT)

-Comment: The source code of any non-commercially available components used to implement the SUT (such as scripts to configure the system, set tunables, etc.) must be disclosed.
+Comment: The source code of any non-commercially available components used to implement the SUT (such as scripts to configure the system, set tunables, etc.) must be included in the Full Disclosure Report.
+See Clause 6.